FionaSander/softnanolab/_pages/team.md

     width: "450"
     height: "450"
     title: "Sotiris Samatas"
-    excerpt: 'Sotiris is starting his PhD in the SoftNanoLab group in October as part of his CDT in Theory and Simulation of Materials at Imperial College.'
+    excerpt: 'Sotiris is currently a PhD at the University of Barcelona and will join us in October to work on the theory of protein cross-linking of hairs.'
     btn_label: "More about my projects"
     btn_class: "btn--inverse btn--small"
 feature_row11: